Best VPN Services 2022: What’s the Best VPN in the US?

-- The most important question is, since the VPN provider is the only party that knows both who you are and what you’re doing online, do you trust them?
+- Since the VPN provider is the only party that knows who you are and what you’re doing online, do you trust them?
 How do you know if they’re not going to sell your information to the highest bidder?
 How can you tell if their security is up to scratch?
 How do you know that they won’t be compelled to give up your data if the Government comes calling?

 - First, is the company big enough?
 Does it have a community of happy and satisfied users?
 Does it respond to support requests promptly?
 You can find this out by having a dig around in online forums.

 - Next, look for VPNs that don’t hold logs of your internet usage.
-If a VPN firm doesn’t keep a record of what you’ve been doing, then that data can’t be compromised or surrendered in the event of an official request.
-You’ll find this information on a VPN company’s “About us” page or buried in the terms and conditions.
+If a VPN firm doesn’t keep a record of your internet activity, then that data can’t be compromised or surrendered in the event of an official request.
+You’ll generally find this information on a VPN provider’s “About Us” page or buried in the terms and conditions.

 - Another important consideration is location.
 If a VPN company is based in a country that considers spying on its citizens (whether directly or indirectly) an acceptable thing to do, then it may be a service you want to avoid.

 - Can you pay anonymously?
-Any VPN worth its salt will offer a variety of anonymous payment methods.
+Any worthy VPN provider offers a variety of anonymous payment methods.

 Best VPN Services: Performance and Features

 - Another important consideration when it comes to choosing a VPN is its performance.
 A VPN provider may have many thousands of customers, all of which will be accessing the internet through the same selection of servers.
 Those connections will often be data-heavy – video streams, large downloads and so on – and the VPN provider also needs to encrypt those data streams, so you may see your internet connection speed take a hit.